-After removing all non-significant effects and two-way interactions, the final model for the six-year-olds showed main effects for order and type of NP (see Table 14).
-Like the younger children, they found it easier to interpret subject-first RCs than object-first RCs (see Figure 3).
-Figure 3 also suggests that the form of NP only had an effect on the older children's interpretation of the object-first RCs.
-We were unable to fit a model including interactions with order due to zero counts in some categories (i.e., some six-year-olds consistently misinterpreted all items in one or several object-first conditions as subject-first).
+first RCs.
+We were unable to fit a model including interactions with order due to zero counts in some categories (i.e., some 6-year-olds consistently misinterpreted all items in one or several object-first conditions as subject-first).
 In addition, due to ceiling effects it was impossible to fit a model for the subject-first RCs only.
-However, a separate model for the object-first RCs with a personal pronoun in the subject slot than object-first RCs with a lexical NP in the subject slot (see Table 15).
+However, a separate model for the object-first RCs confirmed that the 6-year-olds found it much easier to interpret object-first RCs with a personal pronoun in the subject slot than object-first RCs with a lexical NP in the subject slot (see Table 15).